1. About 3 million children are being trafficked right now.

 8. Sex trafficking is affecting children of all genders.

-While it’s often thought about as a “women and girls issues,” about 15% of those in Love146’s US Survivor Care have been boys and non-binary youth.
-Stigma is a barrier for boys, men, and nonbinary victims accessing support.
+While it’s often thought about as a “women and girls issues,” about 14% of those in Love146’s US Survivor Care have been boys.
+Stigma is a barrier for victims accessing support.

 Training to recognize & respond appropriately to trafficking, as well as trauma-informed spaces to heal help create pathways for more victims to exit exploitation.
 Many children in Love146’s Survivor Care haven’t been physically removed by law-enforcement from their exploitation.
 Rather, they’re connected to Love146 or child welfare agencies by caring adults who notice something is wrong – or sometimes even reaching out themselves and asking for help.